TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 });
 ```

-I use the hero's `tier` and `flavour` to determine which image we load.
+I use the hero's `tier` and `flavour` to determine which image to load.
 The images were originally drawn by [Flora Caulton](https://floracaulton.com).
 I tweaked their size and colour in photoshop.

 I also add the hero's `name` as a text label.
 And I position the hero dynamically, based on where it appears in the list.